WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 "Sir, our port cannon has been hit.
 Enemy fire coming from our left flank."

-A mighty behemoth of a ship, flying under the name Brook-Lyn, had wheeled their assault onto WarWolff.
+A mighty behemoth of a ship, flying under the name Brook-Lyn, had wheeled her assault onto WarWolff.
 The wall formation of Victrix Mortalis was slowly pivoting on its center and closing on Wolfpack's flanks.

 "Gun crew, focus your cannons on that pile-up of ships.
 Clear us an opening.